 Testing partnerships with these types of "nontraditional" affiliate partners can help increase average cart size and average order value.
 Perhaps one of the greatest value adds is that it introduces and encourages the consumer to try new products and build a greater sense of loyalty for your brand.

 Influencer marketing has become a powerful tool for beauty brands to reach their target audience and drive sales.
 By combining influencer partnerships with affiliate marketing, beauty brands can drive more targeted traffic to their website, increase their conversion rate, and boost their ROI.
 This can be achieved by providing influencers with unique tracking links and exclusive codes to share with their followers.

-By leveraging influencer partnerships within affiliate marketing, beauty brands can track the performance of each influencer and optimize their campaigns accordingly.
-This allows brands to identify which influencers are driving the most traffic and sales, and adjust their strategy to maximize their ROI.
+By leveraging influencer partnerships within affiliate marketing, beauty brands can track the performance of each influencer and optimise their campaigns accordingly.
+This allows brands to identify which influencers are driving the most traffic and sales, and adjust their strategy to maximise their ROI.

 When beauty brands integrate influencer partnerships with affiliate marketing, they can unlock a powerful marketing tool that drives significant traffic and sales to their website.

-A sophisticated affiliate program that is structured with the right partners and prioritizes protecting the brand's voice can help beauty and skincare companies efficiently and cost-effectively increase revenue through the acquisition of new customers—customers who might have otherwise chosen a competitor brand or shopped through a larger reseller.
+A sophisticated affiliate programme that is structured with the right partners and prioritises protecting the brand's voice can help beauty and skincare companies efficiently and cost-effectively increase revenue through the acquisition of new customers—customers who might have otherwise chosen a competitor brand or shopped through a larger reseller.